hyeminc0706/Clone_Project/README.md

-# Korea Teachers' Credit Union Clone
+# Korea Teachers' Credit Union Clone Project
 A desktop-focused clone project built to study layout structure and UI interactions.
 This project replicates the original site’s visual hierarchy and navigation flow using custom HTML/CSS and JavaScript.